sclorg/mysql-container/5.6/root/usr/share/container-scripts/mysql/README.md

 This container image includes MySQL 5.6 SQL database server for OpenShift and general usage.
 Users can choose between RHEL and CentOS based images.
-The RHEL image is available in the [Red Hat Registry](https://access.redhat.com/containers) as registry.access.redhat.com/rhscl/mysql-56-rhel7.
+The RHEL image is available in the [Red Hat Container Catalog](https://access.redhat.com/containers/#/registry.access.redhat.com/rhscl/mysql-56-rhel7) as registry.access.redhat.com/rhscl/mysql-56-rhel7.
 The CentOS image is then available on [Docker Hub](https://hub.docker.com/r/centos/mysql-56-centos7/) as centos/mysql-56-centos7.